Shevckcccc/mysql.im/README.md

 # Blog

 This is my technology blog.
-I've also written a [life blog](http://java.im/) on my owner vps
+I've also written a [life blog](http://java.im/) on my own vps

 ## Powered By